tomlarse/PsCms/README.md

 # PsAcano
-Powershell implementation of the Acano API
+Powershell implementation of the Acano API.
+It also contains a module that can connect to SSH on the Acano servers and perform configurations that are only accessible through SSH.

 ## Introduction
 The Acano Server provides management access through an API exposed through HTTPS in the WebAdmin on the server.
 This API is thorughly documented at https://www.acano.com/publications/2015/09/Solution-API-Reference-R1_8.pdf